jellyfin/jellycon/README.md

 #### 3. Login

 - Within a few seconds after the installation you should be prompted for your server details.
 - If a Jellyfin server is detected on your local network, it will displayed in a dialog.
-Otherwise, you will be prompted for a URL
+Otherwise, you will be prompted to enter the URL of your Jellyfin server
+- A "Quick Connect" code will be displayed.
+Which can be used to Login without the need of credentials, once you enter it on your Jellyfin server under "User Settings" -> "Quick Connect"
-- Select a user from the list, or Manual Login to type in a username/password
+- Alternatively you can select "Manual Login" to select a user from the list, or Manual Login using your username and password

 ## Configuration